TheDomac/internet-exploring/README.md

 # Internet Exploring

+What if the Internet was your escape room?

 Solve riddles whose clues and answers are hidden online.